navaljangir/ChatWithServer/Readme.md

 - Node.js, Express.js, GraphQL, REST API, FastAPI, Server Actions

 ### Tools:
-- Redis, Prisma ORM, Drizzle ORM, SQL
+- Redis, Prisma ORM, Drizzle ORM, SQL, CI/CD, Docker

 ## 🤝 Contributing
 Contributions are welcome!
 If you'd like to improve this project, fork the repository, create a new branch, and submit a pull request.

-## 📜 License
-This project is licensed under the MIT License.

 ## 📬 Contact
 For questions or collaboration, reach out to me via GitHub: [github.com/navaljangir](https://github.com/navaljangir)